Glen Canyon Park Playground

 Ingleside Branch Library

-The new library features an expanded collection of material, a teen room, a children's area with window seats and skylight, plus a program room accessible after hours for community meetings.
-The new 6,100-square-foot branch provides a prominent civic presence on Ocean Avenue, adding to the revitalization of this commercial strip at the nexus of a diverse community.
-The robust, light-filled, and sustainable architectural design highlights the virtues and aspirations of this community: valuing the accessibility of knowledge and education to everyone.
+The new library features an expanded collection, a teen room, a children’s area with window seats and a skylight, and a program room that can be accessed after hours for community meetings.
+The 6,100-square-foot branch establishes a prominent civic presence on Ocean Avenue, contributing to the revitalization of this commercial corridor at the heart of a diverse community.

 Glen Park Branch Library